Refco: $525 million in fake bonds

 On March 15, 2006, information leaked by the U.S. prosecutor's office revealed that Refco held offshore accounts holding as much as $525 million in fake bonds.
 The company held the "securities" for Bawag P.S.K., the Austrian bank with which Refco had a close relationship, discussed in part above, and for a non-U.S. hedge fund called Liquid Opportunity.
 Apparently, Bawag and Liquid Opportunity jointly owned six Anguilla companies, which in turn owned the fake bonds.
 Refco's attorneys have declined to comment.

-Apparently, the six Anguilla companies initially responded to Refco's bankruptcy filing as a normal customer would have, filing as creditors with a combined claim of $543 million.
-However, they failed to follow up with any legal filings.

-This is presumably good news for other Refco customers, in that $543 million in potential claims on the firm's assets have disappeared.
-The likelihood that the fake bonds represent some kind of ongoing criminal activity does not bode well for the principals of Refco, BAWAG, or Liquid Opportunity.

 Older scandals

-Refco has not enjoyed a clean reputation with regulators.
+Refco had not enjoyed a clean reputation with regulators.
 The Commodity Futures Trading Commission and the National Futures Association took action against Refco and its units more than 100 times since the firm's founding.
 According to The Wall Street Journal, it was "among the most cited brokers in the business, according to data provided by the NFA."

 In 2001, the NFA ordered Refco to pay $43 million to 13 investors after their Refco broker used bogus order tickets to clear trades.

 On May 16, 2005, the company disclosed that it had received a "Wells notice", indicating it might face charges related to improper short selling at its Refco Securities unit and other matters.
 The company had been implicated in naked short sales on the stock of a company called Sedona Corp., disclosed that it was negotiating with the SEC and hoped to reach a settlement that would likely include an injunction against future violations and "payment of a substantial civil penalty."
 Refco put $5 million in reserve in anticipation of the settlement.
 The company has also been sued by Sedona in connection with this trading.